zephraph/notes/_/¶ Digitial Gardening.md

-The conceptual notion of continuously writing,
+The conceptual notion of planting the seeds of thought in a document and continuing grooming them by adding details